Yerevan opera & ballet: a night out at the theater

 An evening at the heart of Yerevan

 There is a particular pleasure in attending the opera or ballet in a city where you did not expect it to be this good.
 Yerevan is that city.
 The Spendiaryan Opera and Ballet Theatre — officially the Alexander Spendiaryan National Academic Theatre of Opera and Ballet of Armenia — sits at the southern end of the park between the Republic Square area and the Cascade Complex, in a mid-1930s building that is one of Alexander Tamanyan’s most refined works.
+The opera house district is in Yerevan’s cultural heart.

 Inside, a professional ensemble with decades of training performs opera and ballet to a standard that routinely surprises visitors expecting provincial quality.
 Ticket prices — starting at around 2,000 AMD (under 5 EUR) for upper-circle seats — make it among the most accessible serious opera and ballet in the world.
 On a warm September evening, with the park fountains lit outside and the doors of the opera house thrown open for intermission, it is one of the better things you can do with a Yerevan night.